HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Training and Evaluation

+The dual-level checklists enable evaluation at two complementary granularities, corresponding to two proposed metrics.
+Both metrics employ GPT-5-mini as judge with ternary scoring: $+1$ (satisfied), $0$ (not exhibited), $-1$ (violated).
+We select GPT-5-mini rather than Gemini to avoid evaluator bias, as Gemini 2.5 Pro is used in data generation.
+Reported percentages are obtained by averaging ternary scores per sample, then across samples, and linearly mapping from $[-1, +1]$ to $[-100\%, 100\%]$.
+To assess multi-run stability, we run the judge three times on each evaluation instance and report mean $\pm$ std in Table~\ref{tab:main_results}; standard deviations remain below 2.1 percentage points across all models, confirming stable rankings. \paragraph{Metrics} We propose two metrics that capture complementary aspects of pattern expression: (1) \textit{Individual Pattern Expression (IPE)} measures whether each pattern is expressed according to its psychological definition.
+IPE uses pattern-level checklists, which contain 12--15 universal behavioral indicators derived directly from each pattern's definition and mechanisms (e.g., for \textit{spotlight effect}: ``Overestimates others' attention to own appearance'').
+These indicators are context-independent---they assess whether the pattern's characteristic behaviors appear, regardless of situational details.
+The sample-level IPE is computed as the mean score across all pattern-level checklist items; the overall IPE is the mean across all evaluation samples.
 (2) \textit{Multi-Pattern Dynamics (MPD)} measures whether multiple patterns interact appropriately within specific situational configurations.
 Prior role-playing evaluations often rely on single-label assessments (e.g., ``Is this character assertive?''), which reduce complex personalities to stereotypical behaviors and fail to capture how traits modulate each other in context.
 MPD addresses this limitation by using scenario-level checklists that specify expected behavioral tendencies emerging from particular pattern combinations.
 For instance, a character assigned both \textit{assertive} and \textit{spotlight effect} in a public speaking scenario should not simply exhibit ``confident speech''---the checklist captures the nuanced tension: ``Projects outward confidence in expressing opinions, yet harbors internal anxiety regarding audience scrutiny.''
 Such items reflect how one pattern (spotlight effect) constrains or modulates another (assertive), moving evaluation beyond stereotypical label-to-behavior mappings toward authentic multi-dimensional characterization.
 The sample-level MPD is computed as the mean score across all scenario-level checklist items; the overall MPD is the mean across all evaluation samples.
+In summary, IPE evaluates fidelity to individual pattern definitions, while MPD evaluates the emergent dynamics when multiple patterns interact---capturing the psychological realism that single-label evaluations miss.
+Data splits for generalization assessment are detailed in Appendix~\ref{appendix:data_splits}.